01-edu/public/subjects/bring-it-to-life/README.md

 }
 ```

-In the JS file, add the freshly-created class `eye-closed` to the [`classList`](https://css-tricks.com/snippets/javascript/the-classlist-api/) of your `eye-left` element.
+In the JS file, add the freshly-created class `eye-closed` to the [`classList`](https://css-tricks.com/snippets/javascript/the-classlist-api/) of your `eye-left` element, and [set its style property](https://developer.mozilla.org/en-US/docs/Web/API/ElementCSSInlineStyle/style#setting_styles) background color to "black".

 Reload the page - it's alive!
 Your JS brain has control and orders your HTML/CSS body to close one eye.